 Hi there!

 I’m an academic statistician at the Australian National University (ANU) living in Canberra with a passion for data science and open-source software.
 I’m currently the Deputy Director at the Biological Data Science Institute and an Executive Editor of the R Journal.
-I also have affiliation at the ANU Research School of Finance, Actuarial Studies and Statistics, where I visit on a weekly basis.
+I also have an affiliation at the ANU Research School of Finance, Actuarial Studies and Statistics, where I visit on a weekly basis.

 My research interests are:

 I speak English, Japanese (conversational) and R (base + tidyverse) fluently.
 I’ve lived in Australia almost all of my life (+-10 years standard deviation) and my university major was mathematics and statistics.
 Most of my code written during my PhD was in Python and Bash (both of which I am rusty now).
 I also like to dabble on front-end web development (HTML/CSS/JS).
 I’ve developed web apps using Shiny and practice computational reproducibility using Git, R Markdown (now Quarto) and internal DSLs (e.g. targets and renv R-packages).
 I’m a very data-oriented person to the extent that I’ve collected my own data via webscrapping and API.
 I adapt quickly and am quite open to taking new challenges – occasionally, I do text analysis and play in machine learning competitions.
+I’ve now also started to do research in computer vision and large language models.

 I am a big advocate of open science and an avid research software engineer.
 My code are mostly available on my GitHub profile where I also host a number of R-packages that I have developed.